-Category Definition Very High There would be a substantial change to the baseline, with the proposed development creating a new focus and having a defining influence on the view.
-Direct views at close range with changes over a wide horizontal and vertical extent.
-High The proposed development will be clearly noticeable and the view would be fundamentally altered by its presence.
-Direct or oblique views at close range with changes over a noticeable horizontal and or/vertical extent.
-Medium The proposed development will form a new and recognisable element within the view which is likely to be recognised by the receptor.
-Direct or oblique views at medium range with a moderate horizontal and/or vertical extent of the view affected.
-Low The proposed development will form a minor constituent of the view being partially visible or at sufficient distance to be a small component.
-Oblique views at medium or long range with a small horizontal/vertical extent of the view affected.
-Very Low The proposed development will form a barely noticeable component of the view, and the view whilst slightly altered would be similar to the baseline situation.
-Long range views with a negligible part of the view affected.
+Category Definition Very High There would be a substantial change to the baseline, with defining influence on the view.
+Direct views at close range High The proposed development will be clearly noticeable and or oblique views at close range with changes over a notice Medium The proposed development will form a new and recognisa by the receptor.
+Direct or oblique views at medium range affected.
+Low The proposed development will form a minor constituent of small component.
+Oblique views at medium or long range Very Low The proposed development will form a barely noticeable c be similar to the baseline situation.
+Long range views with ey protected viewpoint e.g. interpretive signs.
+References in literl view recognised in planning policy designation [LEP, DCP, DPE]. es, state public rights of way e.g. bush trails and state designated e assets of state importance.